Free Incorporation when you bundle with Accounting

 • You’re scaling fast: If your revenue’s rising fast and you’ll likely hit the threshold soon, registering early avoids last-minute panic.
 You’ll stay compliant and avoid penalties for late registration.

-• You’re in an exempt sector but still incur GST: Industries like finance or real estate can’t charge GST but still pay it on costs.
+• You’re in an exempt sector but still incur GST: If you are a GST registered company in an industry like finance or real estate, you can’t charge GST but still pay it on costs.
 Voluntary registration can allow for partial claims or better tax planning.
 It’s useful if you mix GST-exempt and taxable activities or are restructuring.

 Special GST registration scenarios